redTeamHero/crm/metro2 (copy 1)/crm/README.md

 Use `metro2Violations.json` as a quick reference for common Metro-2 and FCRA conflicts.
 The file drives both the audit engine that flags report issues and the letter generator that cites the correct statutes.

+**Note:** `metro2Violations.json` in this directory is the canonical source for violation metadata.
+Both the Python audit engine and the Node letter engine load from this shared file—avoid copying it elsewhere to prevent divergence.

 ### Sample entry

 ```json